FTSE weakens, Next weather warning hits retailers

 The UK benchmark showed little reaction to data showing Britain’s economy is bigger than previously estimated.

 Its third-quarter sales to date were up 6 percent, lower than its previous forecast of up 10 percent.
-Trading volume in Next stood at more than four times its 90-day daily average, contrasting with about 1-1/2 times on the FTSE 100.
+Trading volume in Next stood at 3-1/2 times its 90-day daily average, contrasting with the normal daily volume on the FTSE 100.

 “Next does not often lower guidance.
 So the fact that they have said they may do so due to the warmer weather is hitting the shares, which have had a strong run, and will also hit the sector if the weather remains unseasonal,” Securequity sales trader Jawaid Afsar said.

-The weather warning put pressure on other retailers, with Marks & Spencer and midcap Debenhams both down 2.6 percent.
+The weather warning put pressure on other retailers, with Marks & Spencer falling 2.6 percent to be the second biggest decliner in the benchmark share index.
+Midcap Debenhams fell 1.8 percent.

 “We continue to highlight the bearish possibility of more downside given the increase in concerns over the last week,” Accendo Markets head of research Mike van Dulken said.